 Suitable borrowing you need could be referred to as a renovation loan, a home improvement mortgage or loan, a refurbishment loan, or bridging finance (also known as a bridging loan).

-Strictly speaking, finance for improvement works that are going to significantly increase the value of a property would be a renovation loan rather than a mortgage.
+Finance for house improvements that are expected to significantly increase the value of a house would be a renovation loan rather than a mortgage.

-The distinction is that this would be short-term finance rather than borrowing arranged over the 20 to 25-year time-span of a mortgage.
-And that’s useful to you because the uplift in value should result in an improved loan to value (LTV) ratio, which gives you access to cheaper borrowing as soon as the work is completed - without paying the early repayment penalty charges which standard mortgage finance would incur.
+A renovation loan is a form of short-term finance rather than borrowing arranged over the 20 to 25-year time span of a traditional mortgage.
+And that’s useful to you because the uplift in value should result in an improved loan to value (LTV) ratio, which will give you access to cheaper borrowing as soon as the work is completed - without paying the early repayment penalty charges which standard mortgage finance would incur.

-Why is the interest on bridging finance deferred?
+Why is the interest on a bridge loan deferred?

-On a regulated bridging loan, which is secured against a borrower’s personal home, the Financial Conduct Authrority’s regulations require that the interest payments should always be rolled-up.
+On a regulated bridging loan, which is secured against a borrower’s personal home, the Financial Conduct Authority regulations require that the interest payments should always be rolled up.